p4wnsolo/p4wnsolo-joyterm/README.md

 3. Replace it with a loop to read lines from a text file

 The result from changing this code was significant:

+## To Do
+### Done

+Add space character (” “) between A and Z in A-Z uppercase AND lowercase charsets

+Add space character to 0-9 charset

 The terminal.py script now shows output from any program – as long as that program is outputting to a text file.